Creation (unfinished film): Plot

+The friends and family of American tycoon Thorton Armitage are enjoying a luxury cruise about the yacht The Titan.
+Steve, the personal tutor and mentor of Thorton Armitage's son Billy, teaches Billy about the theory of evolution.
+Billy's older sister Elaine flirts with Steve, who mistakenly believes that she is in love with him.
+Ned Hallet, Elaine's fiancée, watches from a distance as the two kiss.
+When Steve looks to confess his love for Elaine, she explains that the kiss meant nothing.
+Embarrassed and enraged, Steve threatens to quit the crew.

-The crew soon discover that dinosaurs exist on the island and promptly escape from a stampede of Brontosaurus.
-Later on shore, the Chilean crew are attacked by a prehistoric rhinoceros-like mammal known as an Arsinoitherium while trying to cross a log bridge.
-The Arsinoitherium gores many of the sailors to death, before knocking the fleeing sailors from the log bridge into the raging river below; weak with horror, Steve stumbles through the jungle back to the others and just avoids been killed by a bull woolly mammoth.
-The survivors, assuming that they will never see civilization again, build a shelter to live in on a high cliff over looking the lush valley.
-After Ned Hallet shoots a Brontosaurus, the sauropod retaliates by destroying one of the shelters with its long neck, and it is Elaine that saves everyone by striking a burning torch into the beast's mouth.
-Everyone is furious with Hallet for putting them in danger; Hallet leaves the camp in anger after being scolded and takes his frustration out on a baby Triceratops.
-Its mother rushes to the aid of the dying infant and gores Hallet to death.
+A tempest forms, threatening to destroy the ship.
+Luckily, a Chilean submarine surfaces and encourage the crew of the Titan to board.
+The yacht is destroyed just as the submarine dives.
+The submarines' crew see strange underwater creatures, then surface on a tropical island.
+The crew soon discover that dinosaurs exist on the island and promptly escape from a stampede.
+Later, Steve and the Chilean Navy are attacked by a prehistoric rhinoceros-like mammal known as an Arsinoitherium.
+The Arsinoitherium gores many of the sailors to death, before knocking the fleeing sailors from a log bridge, with Steve narrowly managing to escape.

+The survivors, assuming that they will never see civilization again, build a shelter to live in.
+After Ned Hallet shoots a Brontosaurus, the sauropod retaliates by destroying the shelter.
+Ned Hallet leaves the camp in anger after being scolded and takes his frustration out on a baby Triceratops.
+The mother rushes to the aid of the infant and kills Hallet.

-Steve then takes command over the group and decides to repair the radio from the sub, but needs a replacement leyden jar for it to work.
-While the survivors are exploring ancient ruins, looking for a replacement leyden jar, a block gives way, causing Elaine to fall.
+While the camp are exploring ancient ruins, a block gives way, causing Elaine to fall.
 Elaine is attacked by a Pteranodon which is driven off by Steve.
 Shortly afterwards, the crew are chased into a temple by an aggressive Stegosaurus.
-The crew is then trapped between the Stegosaurus and a Tyrannosaurus which lives in the temple.
-Rather than killing the crew, the two dinosaurs fight one another.
+The crew is trapped between the Stegosaurus and a Tyrannosaurus.
+Rather than kill the crew, the two dinosaurs fight one another.
 In the end, the Tyrannosaurus kills the Stegosaurus and feeds it to its infant as the crew escapes.

-After searching the temple, the crew discover a type of metal jar which they could use to get their radio working.
-The crew try to send out an S.O.S., but the volcano begins to erupt, causing mass hysteria among the dinosaurs and other prehistoric animals.
-A Pteranodon crashes into the tower used to conduct the signal, leaving the crew stranded to be killed by the erupting volcano.
+After searching the temple, the crew discover a type of metal needed to get their radio to work.
+The crew try to send out an S.O.S., but the volcano begins to erupt, causing mass hysteria among the dinosaurs.
+A Pteranodon destroys the tower used to conduct the signal, leaving the crew stranded to be killed by the volcano.
 Facing death, Elaine and Steve finally confess their love for one another.
-As Billy faints from heat exhaustion, rescue planes arrive and land on the boiling lake and save the crew from certain doom.
+As Billy faints from heat exhaustion, a rescue plane arrives and saves the crew from certain doom.

-Aboard the rescue ship, Thorton Armitage boasts of his group's adventures.
-Everyone is sceptical about his claims, when suddenly a Pteranodon, exhausted from its long flight, falls aboard the ship's deck, proving his story to be true.
+Aboard a rescue ship, Thorton Armitage boasts of his adventures.
+He is mocked, when suddenly a Pteranodon flies aboard the ship, proving his story to be true.
 The film ends with Steve and Elaine sharing a laugh as they look forward to their new life together.